BBC South Today: Edward Sault

 Sault was born and raised in the Channel Islands.
 He presents and reports for South Today, either filming and editing himself or working with camera crews.

 Jo Kent

 Kent started as a radio presenter for the BBC in Guernsey, before her first TV presenting role in Norwich for the regional BBC news programme.
 She has also worked for BBC Radio 5 Live, BBC News and BBC Sport.
 She joined South Today as a presenter in 2004.

 Anjana Gadgil

 BBC South Today reporter Anjana Gadgil is from Portsmouth.
 She is a marathon runner, and took part in the London Marathon in 2024.

 Lewis Coombes

 Coombes started at BBC Radio Solent in 2007, working a variety of roles, predominantly the producer of the breakfast show.
 In 2013, he started as a presenter on South Today, specialising in sport.
 He has covered Wimbledon, the Olympics, Wembley cup finals and the Women's Euros.
 He has previously been named RTC Regional Journalist of the Year and Sports Presenter of the Year.

-Tony Husband

-Husband is the sports editor for South Today and has worked for the BBC since 1998, covering some of the south's biggest sporting events.
-Between 2000 and 2007, he was the Southampton commentator for BBC Radio Solent.